1971 Indian general election

 General elections were held in India between 1 and 10 March 1971 to elect members of the fifth Lok Sabha.
 They were the fifth general elections since independence in 1947.
-The 27 Indian states and union territories were represented by 518 constituencies, each with a single seat.
+Members were elected from 518 single-seat constituencies.
 Under the leadership of Indira Gandhi, the Indian National Congress (R) led a campaign which focused on reducing poverty and won a landslide victory, overcoming a split in the party and regaining many of the seats lost in the previous election.

 Background

 Congress party split

 During Indira Gandhi's previous term, there had been internal divisions in the Indian National Congress caused by various initiatives of her administration like nationalisation of banks, coal and steel, abolition of the privy purse and increasing closeness with the Soviet Union, steps that were considered to be too left-wing by the Congress high command consisting of centre-right leaders like Morarji Desai, K. Kamaraj, Atulya Ghosh, Neelam Sanjiva Reddy, S. K. Patil and others.
 In 1969 she was expelled from the party by party president S. Nijalingappa, causing a split.
 Most of the Congress MPs and grassroots support joined Gandhi's Indian National Congress (Requisitionists) faction, which was recognised by the Election Commission as being the successor to the previous party.
 31 MPs who opposed Gandhi formed Indian National Congress (Organisation) party.